AJ-Koenig/ReactInterviewProject/README.md

 Hello and welcome to App Snap Pop's interview project for NextJS!
 In this project you will demonstrate your abilities with this framework, and your compatibility with our team.

-In this README, we'll define a set of task which you may complete however you like.
-This means, you may use Google, ask me questions, install any package, and reuse code from other projects (just remember to put a comment referencing any external sources).
+In this README, we'll define a set of tasks which you may complete however you like.
+This means you may use Google, ask me questions, install any package, and reuse code from other projects (just remember to put a comment reference external sources).

 You are also allowed to delete and add new code as you see fit!
 After finishing the tasks, you'll be asked to open a peer review on GitHub.